CalebBell/fluids/docs/tutorial.rst

 15.57211586581753

-For a valve with a specified Kv and pressure drop, the flow rate can be calculated easily for the case of non-chocked non-compressible flow (neglecting other friction losses), as illustrated in the example below for a 5 cm valve with a pressure drop 370 kPa and density of 870 kg/m^3:
+For a valve with a specified Kv and pressure drop, the flow rate can be calculated easily for the case of non-choked non-compressible flow (neglecting other friction losses), as illustrated in the example below for a 5 cm valve with a pressure drop 370 kPa and density of 870 kg/m^3: